realm/realm-dotnet/doc/installing.md

 package contains a [Fody](https://github.com/Fody/Fody) weaver, responsible for turning your RealmObject subclasses into persisted ones.

+For the private beta, you should have received these packages as raw .nupkg files.
+After the beta period, the packages will be available in the official NuGet package repository.

 ## Xamarin Studio on OSX

 In order to add these to your project, you need to let Xamarin Studio use a folder